NayanD-py/RNAseq_nonmodel/README.md

 AAAAAEEEEEEEEEEEEEEEEEEEEE#E##EEEEEEE##E#EE#EEEE6EEEEEEEEEE##A#EAE##########
 ```

 The first line is the read ID which always begins with "@".
 The second gives the nucleotide sequence of the read.
 The third is a comment line, which always begins with "+" and is usually otherwise empty.
 The fourth line gives the [phred-scaled quality score](https://en.wikipedia.org/wiki/Phred_quality_score) for each base call in the read.
-The scores are [encoded using ascii characters](https://support.illumina.com/help/BaseSpace_OLH_009008/Content/Source/Informatics/BS/QualityScoreEncoding_swBS.htm) and give the estimated probability that the called base is in error.
+The scores are [encoded using ASCII characters](https://support.illumina.com/help/BaseSpace_OLH_009008/Content/Source/Informatics/BS/QualityScoreEncoding_swBS.htm) and give the estimated probability that the called base is in error.

 ## 2. Quality Control